Getting Started¶

 Sometimes you get an error about missing dependencies, where RIDE does not offer

-option.
+the --fix-manifest option.
 This is because RIDE is unable to find the dependent

 bundle.
 By default RIDE will look through the parent folder of your bundle to